• Home

 User flag

 After successfully exploiting the vulnerability, I gained a shell as www-data.
-I then uploaded LinPEAS and discovered a particularly interesting file, database.js, which contained a hash.
+I then uploaded linpeas and discovered a particularly interesting file, database.js, which contained a hash.

 I spent some time trying to identify the hash, as it contained escape characters that initially threw me off.
 After realizing it was a bcrypt hash, I attempted to crack it using john.